jlk/puppet-provisioner/README.md

 --puppet-hieradata - The name of the tarball containing a hiera.yaml file and hieradata directory.
 This option requires Puppet >= 3.1.')

+--puppet-install-puppet - Specify if puppet provisioner should install puppet and hiera.
+Default is "true".

 --puppet-install-cmd - The command to use to install Puppet.
 The native package manager will be used by default.

 --puppet-hiera-install-cmd - The command to use to install Hiera.
 Gem will be used by default.